-A reporting individual or Complainant is not obligated to proceed with a Formal Complaint, Complaint Resolution Procedure, or other formal response, and the University will respect a Complainant's request to dismiss a complaint, unless there is a compelling threat to health and/or safety.
+A reporting individual or Complainant is not obligated to proceed with a formal complaint, complaint resolution procedure, or other formal response, and the University will respect a Complainant's request to dismiss a complaint, unless there is a compelling threat to health and/or safety.
 Examples of compelling threats are: when a specific threat to harm self or others has been voiced, serial predation, violence, or weapons.
 In such cases, the Title IX Coordinator will file the formal complaint.

-A Formal Complaint means a document filed and signed by the Complainant or signed by the Title IX Coordinator alleging Prohibited Conduct by a Respondent and requesting that the University investigate the allegation(s).
-A complaint may be filed with the Title IX Coordinator or a Deputy Coordinator in person, by mail, or by electronic mail, by using the contact information in the section immediately above, or as described in this section.
+A formal complaint means a document is filed and signed by the Complainant or signed by the Title IX Coordinator alleging Prohibited Conduct by a Respondent and requesting that the University investigate the allegation(s).
+A complaint may be filed with the Title IX Coordinator or a Deputy Coordinator in person, by mail, or by electronic mail, by using the contact information in the section immediately above.
 As used in this paragraph, the phrase "document filed by a Complainant" means a document or electronic submission (such as by electronic mail or through an online portal).

-Sufficient Response
+Initial Response

-Upon receipt of a complaint (formal or informal), the Title IX Coordinator or Deputy Coordinator must quickly provide a sufficient response which includes, at minimum, (1) discussion of the availability of supportive measures, (2) consideration of the complainant's wishes with respect to supportive measures, (3) informing the complainant of the availability of supportive measures with or without the filing of a formal complaint, and (3) explanation to the complainant the process for filing a formal complaint.
+Upon receipt of a complaint (formal or informal), the Title IX Coordinator or designee will promptly contact the Complainant to(1) discuss the availability of supportive measures, (2) consider the Complainant's wishes with respect to supportive measures, (3) inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and (3) explain to the Complainant the process for filing a formal complaint.